Democracy to flourish further: COAS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-When his comments were sought on the swearing-in of the new head of state, General Bajwa termed it a “significant and wonderful moment” for the continuity of the democratic process.
+When sought his comments on the swearing-in of the new head of the state, General Bajwa termed it a “significant and wonderful moment” for the continuity of the democratic process.

-Meanwhile, Pakistan’s new President Arif Alvi was sworn in at a ceremony in Islamabad, concluding the country's peaceful transfer of power to its new government after a turbulent election campaign.
-Chief Justice of Pakistan Justice Saqib Nisar administered the oath to Dr Arif Alvi.
+Meanwhile, Pakistan´s new President Arif Alvi was sworn in at a ceremony in Islamaba, concluding the country´s peaceful transfer of power to its new government after a turbulent election campaign.
+Chief Justice of Pakistan Justice Saqib Nisar administered oath to Dr Arif Alvi.

 Imran Khan and his cabinet attended the ceremony led by Chief Justice Saqib Nisar, along with armed forces chiefs and senior Islamabad-based diplomats.